Bed Smart 101

 By knowing what lies beneath the layers of a bed, sleepers can rest easier and with peace of mind.

-Antimicrobial: A feature in some mattresses preventing the growth of bacteria and fungi.
+Antimicrobial: A feature in some mattress and bedding materials that prevent the growth of bacteria and fungi.
 It contributes to a cleaner sleeping environment.

 CertiPUR-US Certified: A certification ensuring the foam used in mattresses is free from harmful chemicals and has low VOC emissions.
 It also promotes better indoor air quality.

-Dust Mites: Tiny creatures that can populate mattresses, feeding on dead skin cells.
-Regular cleaning helps reduce their numbers.
+Dust Mites: very small insect-like pest that can populate mattresses, feeding on dead skin cells and causing allergies.
+Regular cleaning and a mattress protector helps reduce their numbers.

 OEKO-TEX Standard: A certification indicating the absence of harmful substances in textiles.
 It ensures safety for direct skin contact.